 - Take a road trip up the northern coast to spectacular coastal and mountain scenery.
 And then hop on a ferry and explore Vancouver Island, the perfect place for all-things ocean getaway.
 See details in the next section!

 What’s the perfect way to end your Toronto to Vancouver drive through Canada?
-With these two mini road trips near Vancouver!
-These two road trip ideas from Vancouver offer some of the most stunning scenery you’ll see on your cross-Canada road trip.
+With two mini road trips near Vancouver!
+These two bonus road trip ideas from Vancouver offer some of the most stunning scenery you’ll see on your cross-Canada road trip from Ontario to BC.

 NORTH VANCOUVER: Sea to Sky Highway Road Trip

 Follow the gorgeous coastline north of Vancouver for spectacular waterfalls and peaks that plunge into the ocean.

 The Sea to Sky Highway (Highway 99) takes you through Squamish and onto Whistler.
 Driving from downtown Vancouver to Whistler is 120km and just under 2 hours.